 Comprehensive School Threat Assessment Guidelines Training

-The Department invites all Ohio districts and schools to participate in the nationally recognized Comprehensive School Threat Assessment Guidelines (CSTAG) this fall.
+The Department invites all Ohio districts and schools to participate in the nationally recognized Comprehensive School Threat Assessment Guidelines (CSTAG).

 Ohio’s strategic plan for education, Each Child, Our Future, declares the Department’s commitment that every child will learn in an environment that is physically and emotionally safe.
 Governor Mike DeWine recently issued a Letter to Ohio School Superintendents on Safety Initiatives to provide information on the recent changes to Ohio law and to raise awareness about school safety services and resources offered by the state including a new behavioral threat assessment training for educators.